matplotlib/basemap/packages/basemap_data/README.md

 extracted from datasets provided with the [Generic Mapping Tools (GMT)] and are included under the terms given in [`COPYING`].

+The EPSG file belongs to the PROJ.4 package and is licensed here under the [MIT license] as stated in [`LICENSE.epsg`].

 Everything else is licensed under the [Historical Permission Notice and Disclaimer (HPND)], as indicated below:
 ```